 1. Plug in the USB adapter.

-The first step is to plugin the TPlink USB adapter, as soon as you plugged in, you should be able to see the message that read the USB adapter has been plugged in.
+The first step is to plugin the TPlink USB adapter.
+As soon as you plugged in, you should see the message that read the USB adapter has been plugged in.

 2. Get the list of USB drives.